JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 getDocumentationTarget()
 : *Since 2023.1.1*
-: Used by Web Symbols framework to get a `DocumentationTarget`, which handles documentation rendering for the symbol.
+: Used by Web Symbols framework to get a [`DocumentationTarget`](%gh-ic%/platform/lang-impl/src/com/intellij/platform/backend/documentation/DocumentationTarget.kt), which handles documentation rendering for the symbol.
 Default implementation will use `createDocumentation()` to render the documentation.

 createDocumentation()
 : *Since 2023.1.1 - replaces `documentation` property*
 : Returns [`WebSymbolDocumentation`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/documentation/WebSymbolDocumentation.kt) -
 an interface holding information required to render documentation for the symbol.
-By default, it's contents are build from the available Web Symbol information.
+By default, its contents are built from the available Web Symbol information.
 To customize symbols documentation, one can override the method, or implement
 [`WebSymbolDocumentationCustomizer`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/documentation/WebSymbolDocumentationCustomizer.kt).
 :
 [`WebSymbolDocumentation`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/documentation/WebSymbolDocumentation.kt)